Beppu is a famous onsen city located in the South of Japan. What is it like to live in Beppu, Japan?

 The city is renowned for its abundance of hot springs, known in Japanese as onsen, and prides itself on the existence of different types of baths and hot spring experiences.

-The city is also the site for a university housing a large international student population.
+The city also has a university housing a sizeable international student population.

 I went through the standard procedures for a student visa to Japan.
-I subsequently found myself sitting in my university dormitory room about a year after I first decided to study in Japan.
+I subsequently found myself sitting in my university dormitory room about a year after deciding to study in Japan.

 The main reason I live in Beppu is that Beppu is where my university is located.
 I guess you can say I choose the university, but not the city.